-• The implementation of a Craven based Swift Water Rescue capability
+• The implementation of a Craven based Swift Water Rescue capability.

 The following implementation does not require public consultation however, it will require internal consultation/negotiation.
-It is recommended that:
+It is recommended:

-• Self-rostering is implemented across all fulltime stations and consideration is given to a change of shift start/finish time, and duration, at shift stations
+• That self-rostering is implemented across all full-time stations and consideration is given to a change of shift start/finish time and duration.

 The following implementation does not require consultation but featuring it within the public consultation to gain feedback on our approach will assist us in developing it further.
-It is recommended that:
+It is recommended:

-• Our Response Principles and our method of measuring and monitoring is included in the public consultation.
+That our Response Principles and our method of measuring and monitoring is included in the public consultation.